Cathedral Church of St Marie, Sheffield: History

-The Reformation
+Reformation

-Before the English Reformation the Church of England was part of the Roman Catholic Church, and Sheffield's medieval parish church of St. Peter (now the Cathedral Church of Saint Peter and Saint Paul) was the principal Catholic church in the district.
-In 1534, during the reign of Henry VIII, the Church of England split from Rome, and Catholic worship was outlawed.
-Until the 18th century, Catholics faced fines, loss of property and social exclusion, and Catholic priests were hunted down, imprisoned and martyred.
+Before the English Reformation the Church of England was part of the Roman Catholic Church and Sheffield's medieval parish church of St Peter (now the Cathedral Church of Saint Peter and Saint Paul) was the principal Catholic church in the district.
+In 1534, during the reign of Henry VIII, the Church of England separated from Rome and Catholic worship was outlawed.
+Until the 18th century, Catholics faced fines, loss of property and social exclusion and Catholic priests were hunted down, imprisoned and martyred.
 The main landowners in Sheffield were the Dukes of Norfolk, and the Shrewsbury Chapel in the now Anglican parish church remained Catholic until 1933.
-During the reordering of St Mary's in 1970, at the invitation of the Anglican Cathedral, Mass was celebrated on the altar of the Shrewsbury Chapel once again.
-The Altar still retains its Catholic consecration crosses, and relics, making this possible.
+During the reordering of St Mary's in 1970, at the invitation of the Anglican cathedral, Mass was celebrated on the altar of the Shrewsbury Chapel once again.
+The altar retains its Catholic consecration crosses and relics.
 Mass was celebrated in a few houses of gentry in Sheffield, including in a house on Fargate that belonged to the Duke of Norfolk, which had a hidden chapel in its roof.

-The establishment of the Church of St Marie
+Establishment of the Church of St Marie

-The Catholic Emancipation of the late 18th and early 19th century allowed Catholics to worship more openly.
-Sheffield Catholics bought the ageing house, which stood on the corner of Fargate and Norfolk Row.
-They built a small chapel in its back garden on a site which is now between the Mortuary and the Blessed Sacrament Chapels.
+The Catholic Emancipation of the late 18th and early 19th centuries allowed Catholics to worship more openly.
+Sheffield Catholics bought the ageing house which stood on the corner of Fargate and Norfolk Row.
+They built a small chapel in its back garden on a site which is now between the mortuary and the Blessed Sacrament chapels.
 The names of the priests who served Sheffield before the cathedral was built and the dates of their deaths are on the wall of the Mortuary Chapel.
 The rest of the land where the cathedral now stands became a cemetery.
 (Bodies from the cemetery were moved to the new Catholic cemetery at St Bede's in Rotherham and work on St Marie's began.)
-By 1846 the chapel was too small and the young priest, Fr.
-Pratt, was keen to build a church for the expanding town.
-A leading local architect, Matthew Ellison Hadfield, designed St Marie's, based on a 14th-century church at Heckington in Lincolnshire.
+By 1846 the chapel was too small and the young priest, Fr Pratt, was keen to build a church for the expanding town.
+A leading local architect, Matthew Ellison Hadfield, designed St Marie's based on a 14th-century church at Heckington in Lincolnshire.
 The church was expensively decorated with the aid of generous donations from the Duke of Norfolk, his mother and parishioners.
-Fr.
 Pratt died while the church was being built and was buried at St Bede's.
-However, a stonemason, who had often heard him say he wanted to be buried in St Marie's, dug up the coffin and re‑buried Fr.
-Pratt in a tomb he had prepared near the altar.
-Fr Pratt's body still lies there and a plaque marks the spot, but his effigy has been moved to beneath the altar in the Mortuary chapel.
+However, a stonemason who had often heard Pratt say he wanted to be buried in St Marie's, dug up the coffin and reburied it in a tomb he had prepared near the altar.
+Pratt's coffin still lies there and a plaque marks the spot, but his effigy has been moved to beneath the altar in the Mortuary chapel.